EPCCed/archer2-AMPP-2021-07-14/README.md

 <h3>David Henty EPCC: 14 and 16 July 2021 09:30 - 17:00 BST, online</h3>

-This course is part-funded by the PRACE PRACE project and is free to all.

 This course is aimed at programmers seeking to deepen their understanding of MPI and explore some of its more recent and advanced features.
 We cover topics including exploiting shared-memory access